Do you feel guilty eating three yummy meals a day plus snacks while your dog just gets one or two scoops of dry kibble?

 3) Watch the Clock

 If you’re not worried about your dog overeating but don’t want to leave the food out all day, use the timed feeding method.
 This means you give the dog a certain amount of time, like 30 minutes, to eat.
-When time’s up, throw out whatever he hasn’t eaten.
+When time’s up, throw out whatever they haven’t eaten.

 When you offer food again 8-12 hours later, your dog will be hungry and ready to eat.